spacemeshos/POET-OLD/protocol.md

 The POET Server implements the proofs sequential work protocol construction defined in [simple proofs of sequential work](https://eprint.iacr.org/2018/183.pdf).
 We follow the paper's definitions, construction and are guided by the reference python source code implementation.
 Please read the paper and analyze the reference python source code.
 The POET Server is designed to be used by the Spacemesh POET service with is part of the broader Spacemesh protocol but is also useful for other use cases

 ## Constants
 - t:int = 150.
 A statistical security parameter.
-(Note: is 150 needed for Fiat-Shamir or 21 suffices?)
+(Note: is 150 needed for Fiat-Shamir or does 21 suffices?).
+Shared between prover and verifier

 - w:int = 256.
 A statistical security parameter.
+Shared between prover and verifiers

+- n:int - time parameter.
+Shared between verifier and prover

 Note: The constants are fixed and shared between the Prover and the Verifier.
 Values shown here are just an example and may be set differently for different POET server instances.

-## Input
-- n:int - time parameter
-- x: {0,1}^w = rndBelow(2^w - 1) - verifier provided input statement

-Note: In a real world deployment, n will be constant per POET service instance and known to verifiers using that instance.

 ## Definitions

+- x: {0,1}^w = rndBelow(2^w - 1) - verifier provided input statement (commitment)

 - N:int - number of iterations.
-N := 2^(n+1) - 1
+N := 2^(n+1) - 1.
+Computed based on n.

 - m:int , 0 <= m <= n.
 Defines how much data should be stored by the prover.